khudgins/documentation/tutorials/wordpressdemo/overview.rst

 Purpose
 -------

-The purpose of this document is to start from scratch and build a deployable enStratus application architecture including a Wordpress web application backed by a MySQL database.
+The purpose of this document is to start from scratch and build a deployable Enstratius application architecture including a Wordpress web application backed by a MySQL database.